|Website Terms & Conditions||Registered Details||Risk Warnings||Online Security|

 In cases where collective engagement or voting is not practical, we may undertake direct engagement ourselves.

 The Management Committee of Quintet (Brown Shipley is an affiliate of Quintet) is responsible for our investment activities, including our responsible investment activities, of which active ownership is part.
-We have established a Responsible Investment Committee which implements our Responsible Investment Policy.
 With respect to active ownership, this policy includes:

 Brown Shipley’s Responsible Investment Policy applies to discretionary portfolio management (assets managed for end-clients on a discretionary basis), advisory (advice on assets of clients who ultimately decide themselves on their investments), asset management (assets managed through Brown Shipley’s mutual funds).